hpe-storage/co-deployments/helm/charts/hpe-csi-driver/README.md

 ### Alternative install method

 In some cases it's more practical to provide the local configuration via the `helm` command directly.
 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
-These will take precedence over entries in [values.yaml](https://github.com/hpe-storage/co-deployments/blob/master/helm/values/csi-driver/v1.1.0/values.yaml).
+These will take precedence over entries in [values.yaml](https://github.com/hpe-storage/co-deployments/blob/master/helm/values/csi-driver).
 For example:

 ```
 # Helm 3
-helm install hpe-csi hpe/hpe-csi-driver --namespace kube-system \
+helm install hpe-csi hpe/hpe-csi-driver --namespace kube-system --set backendType=nimble \
 --set backend=X.X.X.X --set username=admin --set password=xxxxxxxxx

 # Helm 2
-helm install --name hpe-csi hpe/hpe-csi-driver --namespace kube-system \
+helm install --name hpe-csi hpe/hpe-csi-driver --namespace kube-system --set backendType=nimble \
 --set backend=X.X.X.X --set username=admin --set password=xxxxxxxxx
 ```

 ## Using

 To enable dynamic provisioning of volumes through the use of `PersistentVolumeClaim` API objects, a `StorageClass` needs to be declared on the cluster.
 By default, a `StorageClass` named `hpe-standard` is installed.
-Please see the [HPE CSI Driver for Kubernetes](https://scod.hpedev.io/csi_driver/index.html) documentation portal for the official documentation for this CSI driver.
+Please see the [HPE CSI Driver for Kubernetes](https://scod.hpedev.io/csi_driver/index.html) documentation portal for the official documentation for the HPE CSI Driver for Kubernetes.
 Also, it's helpful to be familar with [persistent storage concepts](https://kubernetes.io/docs/concepts/storage/volumes/) in Kubernetes prior to deploying stateful workloads.

 ## Support